We are currently working through the funding process, as we received 31 applications, and have approved funding for 18.

 The Queen’s Green Fund empowers staff and students to create and deliver projects within their area that benefit the environment, Queen’s and our local community.
 Financial funding of up to £1500 for each team will be provided for the best proposals.

-We look for original projects which will promote environmental awareness amongst staff and students, impact the wider Queen's community, support the University’s low carbon vision and commitment to becoming a world leader in environmental sustainability, and demonstrate collaboration across Schools and Faculties and between staff and students.
+We look for original projects which will promote environmental awareness amongst staff and students, impact the wider Queen's community, support the University’s net-zero vision and commitment to becoming a world leader in environmental sustainability, and demonstrate collaboration across Schools and Faculties and between staff and students.

 GREEN FUND PROJECTS TO DATE